 You can probably find used DVDs, and iTunes has it in HD.
 I have been wishing for a better source than the DVD I bought so long ago, and finally broke down and got it from iTunes, which looks just fine, better than the DVD, and probably the best It will ever look.
 The visuals are rather subdued anyway, desaturated and low contrast (it's clearly how the film is supposed to look) so the iTunes file is fine.Hey John when I get the chance I will check out The Claim.

-Today I saw Apocalypse Now: The Final Cut (1978) in IMAX.
+Yeah, I realized too late this was playing at my nearest IMAX theater.
+A missed opportunity for me.Today I saw Apocalypse Now: The Final Cut (1978) in IMAX.
 I can now say I've seen all versions of this movie since I saw the original cut at the Ziegfeld in NYC (the one with no raid at the end and no credits).
 Then I went back to a screening room for the Redux version, and now this one.

 My impression is that this film is a masterpiece.